Table of Contents

 Indirect Ranging is the method of ranging that is used when the two endpoints of the survey line are either not inter-visible or the two points are at a very long distance.

-As shown in the figure below, first of all, the two intermediate points M1 and N1 are located close to the chain such that from the point M1 both N1 and B are visible.
-Similarly from N1 both M1 and A must be visible.
-Then, two ranging rods are placed at the points M1 and N1.
-Then, the surveyor at M1 signals the surveyor at N1 to move the new point N2.
+As shown in the figure below, first of all, the two intermediate points M1 and N1 are located close to the chain such that from point M1 both N1 and B are visible.

 It must be noted that the new point N2 must be in line with the line M1B.
-Likewise, the surveyor at the point N2 signals the surveyor at M1 to move to a position M2.
-It must be noted that the new point M2 is in line with the line N2A.
-Finally, the two surveyors are at points M2 and N2.
+Likewise, the surveyor at point N2 signals the surveyor at M1 to move to position M2.

 This process is then repeated continuously until the points M and N are in line with the actual survey line AB.

-Sources of Errors in Ranging in Surveying
+3. Sources of Errors in Ranging in Surveying

 a.
 Improper adjustment of ranging rods between two points of the survey line.